ManuelBehrendt/Mera.jl/docs/src/00_multi_FirstSteps.md

 using Mera
 ```

-Get information with the function **getinfo** about the simulation for a selected output and assign it to an object, here: "info"  (composite type).
+Get information with the function ``getinfo`` about the simulation for a selected output and assign it to an object, here: "info"  (composite type).
 The RAMSES output folders are assumed to be in the current working directory, and the user can give a relative or absolute path.
 The information is read from several files: info-file, header-file, from the header of the Fortran binary files of the first CPU (hydro, grav, part, clump, sink, ... if they exist), etc. Many familiar names and acronyms known from RAMSES are maintained.
-The function **getinfo** prints a small summary and the given units are printed in human-readable representation.
+The function ``getinfo`` prints a small summary and the given units are printed in human-readable representation.

 ```julia
 info = getinfo(420, "../../testing/simulations/manu_sim_sf_L10"); # output=400 in given path
 ```

-    [0m[1m[Mera]: 2019-12-27T22:41:53.439[22m
+    [0m[1m[Mera]: 2020-02-12T20:05:20.735[22m

     Code: RAMSES
     output [420] summary: